 Its wide-ranging repertory includes a rich array of music from Renaissance and Baroque masterpieces to contemporary works, including commissions.
-During the academic year the choir provides the music for regular services in the splendid Baroque Chapel of The Queen’s College, Oxford.
-Its extensive concert schedule involves appearances in many parts of the UK and abroad, including work with various professional orchestras such as the Orchestra of the Age of Enlightenment, The Brook Street Band and Oxford Philomusica, and it broadcasts regularly on BBC Radio.
-Tours in recent years have included China, the USA, Sri Lanka, Italy, Portugal, Spain, France, the Low Countries, and Germany.
-Queen's choir's latest CD releases are on the Signum and Avie labels.
-May 2013 saw the release of a CD on the Avie label of Dixit Dominus settings by Handel and Alessandro Scarlatti, which was hailed as 'a disc of unusually high calibre' by Early Music Review and awarded 5 stars by Choir and Organ.
-In 2011 Queen's choir commissioned and premiered a major new work, Welcome all Wonders, by the British composer David Bednall.
-That concert was hailed as ‘a glorious performance’ by The Oxford Times, and the choir’s recording of the work, released on the Signum label in 2013, attracted excellent reviews.
-Queen's choir has also recorded for film at the famous Abbey Road Studios, and appears on the Grammy-nominated soundtrack of the Warner-Brothers film Harry Potter and the Half-Blood Prince, which was released in July 2009.
+During the academic year the Choir provides the music for regular services in the splendid Baroque Chapel of The Queen’s College and its extensive concert schedule involves appearances in many parts of the UK and abroad, including work with various professional orchestras such as the Academy of Ancient Music, Orchestra of the Age of Enlightenment, The Brook Street Band, the Oxford Philharmonic Orchestra, and Instruments of Time and Truth.
+The Choir broadcasts regularly on BBC Radio, while tours in recent years have included China, the USA, Sri Lanka, Italy, Portugal, Spain, France, the Low Countries, and Germany.
+Summer 2019 sees the Choir’s first visit to South America.